 Lemonade currently has a limited selection for insurance, so it may not fit the needs of all consumers.
 Contrary to Lemonade, State Farm excels when it comes to options, with insurance for auto, home, renters, life, pets and more.

 State Farm offers several variations of life insurance policies, including term life, whole life and universal life, as well as a number of specific health insurance policies.
 It also serves farm owners, business owners and sole traders, not just general consumers.

 Similarly, Allstate has a wider array of insurance products.
 However, Allstate has a more complex claims process than Lemonade.
 Certain claims will require contacting particular numbers or filling out claims forms online.
-Lemonade, on the other hand, can process claims within seconds or minutes if it isn’t too intricate.
+Lemonade, on the other hand, can process some claims within seconds or minutes, if they aren’t too intricate.

 Liberty Mutual, uniformly with Lemonade’s other competitors, is more widely available to U.S. citizens.
 Lemonade has little to offer on a nationwide basis compared to the larger corporations.
 This puts Lemonade at a disadvantage, simply because some consumers cannot get insurance with the company.

 Liberty Mutual has representatives who can be contacted by text, phone, email, social media, mail or through an online account.
 Lemonade offers chatbot support, and customers can also contact Lemonade via email, phone and SMS.

 Geico has some of the most comprehensive insurance offerings.
 In particular, it is extremely competitive with car insurance in comparison to Lemonade.
 Geico gives discounts for the installation of precautionary measures such as air bags and anti-theft systems — up to 15% off for military personnel and up to 25% off for multivehicle policies.
 Geico also rewards accident-free drivers.